 1. Purchase produce not in packaging

 Try to select produce that is not in packaging and if you choose no packaging DON’T put it in those plastic grocery store bags.
 Instead, use something like this.
-We love these reusable bags.
+We love using reusable bags for both our produce and our groceries as a whole.

 2. Grow your own food if you can